 Do Discus Fish Eat their Fry?

-Yes, discus fish have a tendency of eating their fry all the time.
+Yes, discus fish have a tendency of eating their fry.
+This behavior is most common in young discus fish pairs, when they breed for first time.